icooperstein/exomiser_optimization/README.md

 Linux bash command: ```sbatch submit_genomiser.sh ID run_type``` Replace "ID" with your sample ID and "run_type" with naming convention you have named your YML files

-## Figures
-* jupyter notebooks used for figure generation in manuscript as well as PDFs of final figures

 ## Analyses
 ### Prune HPO term lists
 HPO term lists were "pruned" by removing all perinatal and prenatal HPO terms from probands comprehensive HPO term lists.
 A complete list of removed terms can be found in manuscript's supplementary materials or [prune_term_lists.py](analyses/prune_term_lists.py)